stolostron/rhacm-docs/about/gdpr_readiness.md

 ### Authorization

 {{site.data.keyword.product}} platform roles control access to cluster configuration actions, to catalog and Helm resources, and to Kubernetes resources.
 Several IAM (Identity and Access Management) roles are provided, including Cluster Administrator, Administrator, Operator, Editor, Viewer.
 A role is assigned to users or user groups when you add them to a team.
 Team access to resources can be controlled by namespace.

-### Pod Security

-Pod security policies are used to set up cluster-level control over what a pod can do or what it can access.

 ## Data Processing
 {: #dataprocessing}